autometrics-dev/autometrics-ts/README.md

 - build step to inject the instrumentation code;
 - language service plugin to show LSP documentation screens on instrumented functions.

+> NOTE: this is very much a prototype stage still (full of FIXMEs and hardcoded assumptions)

 ### Adding build step: Rollup plugin

 Known issues: